denisemw/OWLET/README.md

 <!—BEST PRACTICES AND HELPFUL TIPS -->
 ## Best Practices and Helpful Tips

 OWLET works best with high quality videos, and some tips are shown below.
-In addition, you can alter videos in editing software (e.g., iMovie) to change the contrast/brightness or crop in on the subject’s face, which can improve performance for poor quality videos.
+In addition, you can alter videos in editing software (e.g., iMovie) to change the contrast/brightness or crop in on the subject’s face, which can improve performance for poor quality videos. <br><br>
 <div align="center">
+#### Tips for Recording Videos:
 <a href="https://github.com/denisemw/OWLET">
     <img src="owlet_reqs.png" alt="Best Practices" width="576" height="691">
   </a>